hangvtran/Agent-Checklists-Intent-Recognition/README.md

 - Logistic regression works good for both training data and test data.
 - Random Forest , XGBoost, Stacking possibly overfitted

+### Other Models:
+- Convolutional Neural Network (CNN) model: We didn't have enough time to fully understand and evaluate the CNN model.
+However, we still have the accuracy scores 0.89 for 10 epoch sizes.
+If we have more time, we will evaluate CNN model and compare it with other models mentioned above.

 ## Conclusion